 Where it all begins: the Gobi desert

 This first phase of the project is located in the desert of tengger, located on the southern edge of the Gobi Desert.
-Last year we followed up his first steps, and now the plant is complete.
+Last year we followed up his first steps, and now the system is complete.
 It has an installed capacity of 1 million kilowatts and is expected to generate 1,8 billion kilowatt hours every year, according to the company that runs it, China Energy.

 Not only is it the first of a series of projects in the desert, but it is also China's first ultra-high voltage power transmission channel.
 The first major renewable project transmitting clean energy from the Gobi Desert and other arid regions to Hunan Province.